Squashing the fear gremlins: How to recognize fight, flight, freeze, and fawn reactions (the 4Fs)

 The 4Fs show up in all kinds of life situations, ranging from the immediate danger of a car that cuts us off in traffic to the more existential threat of global warming.
 Anything unknown or uncertain can cause fear.

 Uncertainty is increasingly common in today's work world.
 Situations are volatile and changing rapidly.
 Change is constant and continual in most organizations.
+According to research, 70% of organizational change initiatives fail—often because leaders underestimate the emotional and psychological impact of change on employees.

 The instinctive 4F response also applies to uncertainty at work.
 Examples of the 4Fs at work look like: